cemc-oper/nwpc-workflow-log-model/README.md

-# nwpc-workflow-log-tool
+# nwpc-workflow-log-model

-A workflow log tool for operation systems in NWPC.
+A database model for workflow log in NWPC.

 ## Introduction

-Analysis SMS and ecFlow logs.
+Model classes for MongoDB and relational database.

+## MongoDB

+Use MongoDB to store analytics results including node tree and node status.

+- `blob`: Base class for all MongoDB documents.
+- `NodeTreeBlob`: blob for node tree.
+- `NodeStatusBlob`: blob for node status.

+## relational database

+- `owner`: Owner table
+- `repo`: Repo table
+- `SmsRepo`: Repo for SMS
+- `EcflowRepo`: Repo for ecFlow
+- `RepoVersion`: Repo versions
+- `RecordBase`: base class for Records
+- `SmsRecord`: SMS records
+- `EcflowRecord`: ecFlow records

-## Usage
+## Tool

-Collect from log files and store in MySQL using `nwpc-workflow-log-collector`.

-Process log records from log files or MySQL using processors in `nwpc-workflow-log-processor`.

-Generate time line chart using complied `time_line_chart_tool.js` in `nwpc-workflow-log-chart`.
+use `creat_tables.py` to create all tables for NWPC Operation Systems in MySQL.

 ## LICENSE

-Copyright &copy; 2017-2020, perillaroc at nwpc-oper.
+Copyright &copy; 2018-2020, perillaroc at nwpc-oper.

-`nwpc-monitor-platform` is licensed under [GPL v3.0](LICENSE.md)
+`nwpc-workflow-log-model` is licensed under [GPL v3.0](LICENSE.md)